ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

 - Template: Unchanged (FAST's)
     - Specifically this means nimble-breadcrumb-item will **not** directly use `nimble-anchor` in its template - rather, both nimble-breadcrumb-item and nimble-anchor, when href is set, will use the FAST Anchor template which contains an `<a>` element.
 - Properties/Attributes: Unchanged
-    - (TBD - if we want Nimble anchors/breadcrumbs to support button styles) New property **appearance** with possible values "hypertext","outline","ghost","block".
+    - (If we want Nimble anchors/breadcrumbs to support button styles) New property **appearance** with possible values "hypertext","outline","ghost","block".
 Default is "hypertext".
     - All FAST Anchor properties/attributes are unchanged and available
     - Note: Most expected usages will only use `href`
 - Methods: Unchanged
 - Events: Unchanged
 - CSS Classes and Custom Properties that affect the component: Unchanged/None
 - Slots: Default for the "separator" slot is `>` as noted above; otherwise unchanged
+    - Clients can still change the separator if they wish, using the 'separator' slot provided by FAST.
+Example:
+      ```html
+      <nimble-breadcrumb-item>Breadcrumb text<span slot="separator">//</span></nimble-breadcrumb-item>
+      ```
 - Design Tokens and Styling
     - With default/"hypertext" styling:
         - contentFontColor (if no href set)